danielerapati/2years-oncall/PITCHME.md

 - Downtown Abbey advert weekend: October 2015

 Note:
+In the spirit of "Total Transparency" these are real incidents

 more serious people would call these "case studies"

 +++

 <--- picture of a case